 Entrance counseling is required to be eligible for any federal loan.
 Applications and Master Promissory Notes for all federal loans (except the Federal Perkins Loan) as well as Entrance counseling can be found at the Student Loans.gov website.
 For more information on federal loans and other types of federal aid, please visit the Student Loans.gov website.

 With the exception of the Federal Perkins loan, all federal loans have origination fees.
-Due to the federal sequester, as of October 1st, 2014, loan origination fees will be going up, meaning that the amount of funds we will net from your loan will be slightly less than before.
-For Federal Direct Stafford loans, the origination fee will increase from 1.072% to 1.073%, and for Federal Direct PLUS (for both Parent and Graduates) from 4.288% to 4.292%.
-Here are some examples:
+The fees for a Federal Direct Stafford loan is 1.073%, and for Federal Direct PLUS (for both Parent and Graduates) 4.292%.

 Stafford loan for 3rd & 4th yr Undergrads: $4,166 (total of $1,833 Sub and $2,333 Unsub) 1.073%: $45, Net: $4,121